 Meet the team that makes up Paper Nations!

-Based at Bath Spa University’s Research Centre for Transnational Creativity and Education, the core team is made up of writers, researchers, and academics, all working to improve the state of creative writing in the South West and beyond.
+Based at Bath Spa University’s Research Centre for Transnational Creativity and Education, the core team is made up of writers, researchers, and academics, all working to improve the state of creative writing in the upper South West and beyond.
 We are supported by partners, co-producers, and governance boards.
 For more information, head to our channel partners page.